iasifmehmood/PIAIC_BOOTCAMP/README.md

 # piaic_asif
 For PIAIC

-Assignment No 1: Question 1-43 are solved by me and i will solve other questions by sundy 9 of oct 2022 I'll add video presentation on sat
+Assignment No 1: All questions are solved

+Remaining: Slides (doing research on metaverse) and Webpage which will be submitted soon inshaAllah